-When is it time to divorce and is there ever a right time?
+When is it time for divorce?
+And is there ever a right time?

-When is it time to divorce is one of the most personal, introspective questions a husband or wife may ask.
+When is it time for divorce and whether now is the right time are two of the most personal, introspective questions a husband or wife may ask.
 No two situations are identical and therefore timing may vary greatly from one couple to another.

 The California Family Code provides a definition for “date of separation.”
 You may wonder what that has to do with the question of timing.

 That definition determines from a legal perspective whether there has been a final and the irremediable breakdown in the marital relationship.

 1. That breakdown is a good indicator of whether it is time for divorce

 “(a) “Date of separation” means the date that a complete and final break in the marital relationship has occurred, as evidenced by both of the following:

 (1) The spouse has expressed to the other spouse his or her intent to end the marriage.

 (2) The conduct of the spouse is consistent with his or her intent to end the marriage.

 (b) In determining the date of separation, the court shall take into consideration all relevant evidence.